spatiotemporal-data/spatiotemporal-data.github.io/posts/sparse_ar.md

 </head>
 <body>
     <div class="info">
         <p>This interactive chart displays the provided time series data.
-Use the controls below to zoom, pan, or reset the view.</p>
+Use the controls below to zoom, pan, or reset the view.
+Please open it with your laptop for interactive visualization.</p>
     </div>

     <div class="chart-container">